The Complete Hong Kong Disneyland Guide: Secrets, Tips, & Magical Must-Dos

 When I first visited Hong Kong Disneyland a decade ago, I was underwhelmed.
-It was a small theme park, and seemed like a watered-down, almost pirated version of Disney magic.
+It seemed like a watered-down, almost pirated version of Disney magic.
 So when the park became part of our 7D Hong Kong trip, my reaction was a solid “meh”.

-But this story has a happy ending — cheesy, but that’s what this park has done to me — and I didn’t want to leave.
-The new-and-improved attractions are nothing short of world-class, and you can’t help feeling that sense of wonder.
+But now, the attractions are nothing short of world-class, and you can’t help feeling that sense of wonder.
 I say this as a full-grown adult, so you know it must be true!
+And the good news is they just keep building bigger and better attractions.

-You’ll also find attractions not found in any other Disneyland, like the first-ever Marvel ride and a unique spin on the Haunted Mansion.
+You’ll also find attractions not found in any other Disneyland, like the first-ever Marvel ride (on top of a Marvel land in the works) and a unique spin on the Haunted Mansion.

 Before visiting: